awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh.md

 Consider the following when you refresh materialized views:
 + You can still refresh a materialized view explicitly using REFRESH MATERIALIZED VIEW command even if you haven't enabled autorefresh for the materialized view\.
 + Amazon Redshift doesn't autorefresh materialized views defined on external tables\.
++ Auto-refresh is not supported for materialized views defined on other materialized views.
 + For refresh status, you can check SVL\_MV\_REFRESH\_STATUS, which records queries that were user\-initiated or autorefreshed\.
 + To run REFRESH on recompute\-only materialized views, make sure that you have the CREATE permission on schemas\.
 For more information, see [GRANT](r_GRANT.md)\.